Treatment Summary

 Men with Erectile Dysfunction

-Unresponsive or unsatisfactory response to PDE5s or ICI
+unresponsive or unsatisfactory response to PDE5 inhibitors or intracavernosal injection (ICI)

 Recommendations: